 The Hearings To Determine the Mental Competency of Jimmy Snuka

 Dattilio told Judge Kelly L. Banach that tests show Snuka’s brain is shrinking, causing serious memory loss.
-Snuka does not understand what’s going on in court and does not even remember his attorney’s name.
+Snuka does not understand what’s happening in court or even remembers his attorney’s name.

 During one of the hearings, prosecutors noted Snuka did not begin complaining of head trauma until after he learned he was under investigation.

 Senior Deputy District Attorney Craig Sheetz pointed to medical records showing that Snuka had an appointment with a concussion specialist on January 29, 2014.
 This was a week after District Attorney Jim Martin announced he was re-opening the case.

 Proving And Disproving Jimmy Snuka’s Ability to Stand Trial

 Trying to prove that Jimmy Snuka was mentally and physically capable of standing trial, the prosecutors showed fliers from charity events that Snuka attended during times the psychologist said he showed signs of dementia.
 One event was a 2012 poker game in New York in which Snuka won $100,000 for charity, Scheetz said.
 This was to prove that he was lucid.

 Snuka’s attorney, Robert J. Kirwan, argued that the fliers and videos proved nothing about Snuka’s competency.
 He called the video of a May 2015 wrestling match the prosecution had shown from a Rhode Island gymnasium “fake,” pointing out how slowly and carefully Snuka climbed the ropes before falling onto the other wrestler’s chest.
 He mentioned that this was a far cry from the Snuka that truly used to leap off cages and turnbuckles.